-You will have heard so many times over the last ten years how important SEO is for your business.
+You will have heard so many times over the last ten years how important SEO is for your brand.
 But what if your business is doing really well just as it is – why invest in a marketing strategy you’ve never really felt the need for?

 What counts as successful?

-The first thing we need to consider is what we actually mean by a “successful” business.
+The first thing we need to consider is what we actually mean by a “successful” brand.
 An oil firm like Total has got to rank high among the list of successful businesses and it’s fair to say it doesn’t rely on SEO leads to thrive.
 The people Total wants to be doing business with aren’t going to be found on Google – it’s as simple as that.

 Success isn’t measured by the size of your business, though.
 What if you’re a local sandwich shop that can barely keep up with its current clientele?
 That sounds like a successful business in its own right but does it need SEO to maintain or grow its business?